Minus Cars, Retail Sales Solid

-WASHINGTON, D.C. — Hobbled by a steep drop in car sales, U.S. retail sales slipped 0.3 percent during January, their weakest showing since an August decline.
-But pulling car sales out of the picture, retail sales were unexpectedly strong, rising 0.6 percent.
+Washington — Hobbled by a steep drop in car sales, U.S. retail sales slipped 0.3 percent during January, their weakest showing since an August decline — but pulling car sales out of the picture, retail sales were unexpectedly strong, rising 0.6 percent.

-Eliminating car sales from the total, retail sales were twice the 0.3 percent increase analysts had been expecting, and twice the 0.3 percent increase recorded during December.
-Fueling the gains — and creating a skewing effect bypulling some sales dollars out of December and into January — consumers flocked to the malls to cash in their Christmas gift cards and take advantage of clearance sales.
+Once poor car sales are pulled out of the total, retail sales were twice the 0.3 percent increase analysts had been expecting, and twice the 0.3 percent increase recorded during December.
+Fueling the gains — and creating a skewing effect by pulling some sales dollars out of December and into January — consumers flocked to the malls to cash in their Christmas gift cards and take advantage of clearance sales.